bloodstiller/bloodstiller.com/content/Cheatsheets/rpc-cheatsheet.md

     -   **Purpose of the Command**:
         -   Search for Custom User RIDs:
             -   Since the well-known accounts usually stop around 500, we are searching through RIDs in the 500 to 1100 range, which is where custom-created users or groups are likely to have RIDs.
-            -   This method can be useful in penetration testing or during enumeration to discover non-default user accounts that have been created on the system, particularly when we don’t have a complete list of users.
+            -   This method can be useful in penetration testing or during enumeration to discover non-default user accounts that have been created on the system, particularly when we don't have a complete list of users.

 <!--list-separator-->